nest/nest-client/README.md

 --user` or, as the client is implemented in a single file, by just copying the file `nest_client/nest_client.py` to your project.

-The directory `examples` holds some examples that demostrate the usage of the client.
+The directory `examples` holds some examples that demonstrate the usage of the client.